Thursday, January 1, 2026

 I don't like the way my car wheezes and coughs.
 I'm almost at the eastern edge of the world might as well check it out.
 How literal, just tells you, and resets.
 Same message for driving up the mountain.

 Next, cars with Claire.
 I sign up for races, but there's more waiting.
-Head to afterlife, and there's Claire behind the bar.
+Head to Afterlife, and there's Claire behind the bar.
 If this game is going to do timing as a thing, why not just have the bar closed during the day?
 The least they could have done is have an alternate bartender during the day.

 At least I can ask her about racing, not that it goes anywhere.